 First Empty Shop Bought (c) 2000 Argyll Group plc & Scotslion Collection

 This page – Small Acorns – is actually about the first empty shop we bought.
-It was to make a point to Highlands & Islands Enterprise (HIE)- that there has to be a better way than just letting empty shops rot away.
+There has to be a better way than just letting empty shops rot away.

 To be complete in explaining how this whole enterprise came about, we need to mention the initial seedcorn money.
-This was obtained from the sale of a building which we tried to renovate going through “normal channels”.
-That is via the very well funded government HIE Enterprise Agency and matched with a 15% element of bank lending.
-Our original purchase was the Keil Hotel…
+This was obtained from the sale of a building which we tried to renovate at the Mull of Kintyre – our original purchase was the Keil Hotel…

 This Large Building Isn’t The Literal Acorn

 This hotel released funds after our purchase and resale of the building in the photograph.
 These profits then helped start this whole Real Dragons’ Den adventure.
 It is fair to say that the £76,000 profit from this poor old hotel was the catalyst that funded the refurbishment of many closed down shops and created a lot of new jobs during the following 19 years.

-In the end, our first project at the Keil Hotel was funded with our own funds.
-Three friends put their own money up bought the large derelict building pictured above.
+The first project at the Keil Hotel was renovated with our own funds: Three friends put their own money up bought the large derelict building pictured above.